 It represented the allegory of marriage; eroticism, fidelity, and motherhood.
 The eroticism is evident in the representation of Venus, the goddess of love.
 The dog at her feet represents marital fidelity, while the girl looking through the chest in the background represents motherhood.

 Location in Uffizi: Venus of Urbino by Titian is in the Hall #83.

 Medusa was commissioned to Caravaggio by Cardinal Francesco Maria Bourbon del Monte in 1597 who then gave it to the Grand Duke Ferdinando I de’ Medici as a gift.

 In Greek mythology, Medusa was a Gorgon that had venomous snakes as hair and had the power to turn anyone who gazed at her to stone.
-Perseus, was given a shield by the goddess Athena to avoid looking at her as he decapitated her.
+Perseus was given a shield by the goddess Athena to avoid looking at her as he decapitated her.

 Caravaggio’s painting portrays the moment that Medusa is decapitated, as she realizes that her head and body are no longer one.

-You can have a look at the Medusa shield in the Hall #90 dedicated to Caravaggio.
+Location in Uffizi: the Medusa shield in the Hall #90 dedicated to Caravaggio.